Colton Herta

-Colton Thomas Herta (/ˈhɜːrtə/; born March 30, 2000) is an American racing driver who is set to compete in the FIA Formula 2 Championship for Hitech TGR with support from Cadillac.
+Colton Thomas Herta (/ˈhɜːrtə/; born March 30, 2000) is an American racing driver who competes in the FIA Formula 2 Championship for Hitech with support from Cadillac.
 Herta competed in the IndyCar Series from 2018 to 2025.

 Herta is the son of IndyCar and Champ Car driver Bryan Herta, and the youngest person ever to win an IndyCar Series race.
-He is set to be a test driver for the Cadillac Formula One Team whilst competing in FIA Formula 2 for 2026 with Hitech Grand Prix.
+He is test driver for the Cadillac Formula One Team whilst competing in FIA Formula 2 for 2026 with Hitech Grand Prix.

 Junior racing career

 Karting (2010–2013)

 Herta made his competitive karting debut in 2010 at the age of ten, racing karts in the SKUSA and IKF series, although he had been karting since the age of six.
-He made his single-seater racing debut at 13, finishing second in the SBF2000 Winter Series.
+He made his single-seater racing debut at the age of thirteen, finishing second in the SBF2000 Winter Series.

 USF2000 Championship (2014)

-In 2014, he made his professional racing debut in the Cooper Tires USF2000 Championship Powered by Mazda, finishing fifteenth in the championship despite missing the opening weekend due to age requirements.
+In 2014, Herta made his professional racing debut in the Cooper Tires USF2000 Championship Powered by Mazda, finishing fifteenth in the championship despite missing the opening weekend due to age requirements.
 In the same year, Herta made his international formula racing debut at the Sepang International Circuit in Malaysia with the Meritus-run AsiaCup Series, taking part in one event where he won one race win and three podium finishes.
 Herta also made a one-off appearance in the Global RallyCross Championship Lites, being the youngest driver to compete in the series.

 Racing in Europe (2015–2016)

 Herta racing at Brands Hatch in MSA Formula.

-In 2015, he made his debut in the UK-based MSA Formula series, as the youngest driver and the only American on a grid that consisted mostly of Britons, and got his first win in the second race at Snetterton Circuit in August, thus helping the United States win the Nations Cup.
+In 2015, Herta made his debut in the UK-based MSA Formula series, as the youngest driver and the only American on a grid that consisted mostly of Britons, and got his first win in the second race at Snetterton Circuit in August, thus helping the United States win the Nations Cup.
 He went on to collect three more victories throughout the season, finishing third overall.

-For 2016, he was planning to move to the newly renamed BRDC British F3 series but was too young to compete at the opening round.
+For 2016, Herta was planning to move to the newly renamed BRDC British F3 series, but was too young to compete at the opening round.
 Wanting to complete a full season, he made the switch to the Euroformula Open Championship, staying with Carlin and finished third in points, with four victories, six podium finishes, and five pole positions.
 Herta went on to compete in six British F3 events, earning three podium finishes including a victory at Brands Hatch.